You can restore an entire MongoDB cluster to a different cluster (out of place).

 The Provide inputs for secondary member dialog box appears.

-Enter the values for the secondary member, and then click Save.
+Enter the values for the primary member, and then click Save.

 By default, the Automatic Restore check box is selected, to automatically shut down the destination MongoDB servers and clean up the data directories as part of the restore.